Apply Now for an ASHP Rebate

 - Home Energy Assessment: Date of completed or scheduled home energy assessment must be noted on rebate application.
 Assessments performed through CMLP’s home energy assessment program via Energy New England (ENE), Concord’s Green Your Heat Program, the MassSave program or other assessment providers are all accepted.

-- If you believe you had an assessment in the last four years through CMLP, but do not know the date, contact Energy New England, CMLP’s assessment provider, at 1-888-772-4242 for assistance.
+- If you believe you had an assessment in the last two years through CMLP, but do not know the date, contact Energy New England, CMLP’s assessment provider, at 1-888-772-4242 for assistance.

 - For the date of a previous MassSave assessment, see the cover sheet of your audit report.
 MassSave can send you a copy of a previous audit if you have misplaced yours or you can find out your previous audit date by calling them at 800-632-8300.